dazza-codes/sul-pub-mongo/README.md

 Run the ETL:

     bundle exec ./sulpub_sql2mongo.rb

-    # wait a while
-    # when done, look at the 'sulpub' db and the 'publications' collection
+Wait a while for a large production data ETL.
+When done, look at the 'sulpub' db and the 'publications' collection in MongoDb.
+Some useful query language help can be reviewed at https://docs.mongodb.com/manual/tutorial/query-documents/.
+The MongoDb query language is javascript.

+# Scripting the pub_hash

+Take a look at `sulpub_sql_inspector.rb` as an example of scripting something for the Publication.pub_hash data without using MongoDb.